stenjo/secure-coding-pres/slides.md

 </div>
 <!--

-These slides are prepared for Bouvet One use, but feel free to access, use and be inspired at any time
+These slides are prepared for HelloStavanger use, but feel free to access, use and be inspired at any time

 -->